sclinede/blood_contracts/README.md

 - Contracts inheritance (already exists using `Hash#merge`?)
 - Export `Runner#run_stats` to CSV
 - Create simple web app, to read the reports

+## Other specific use cases

+For Rack request/response validation use: `blood_contracts-rack`

 ## Development